dagraham/etm-tk/etmTk/help/REPORTS.md

 ### -S SEARCH

 Regular expression.
+Composite reports only.
 Limit the display to items containing SEARCH (ignoring case) anywhere in the item or its file path.
 Prepend an exclamation mark, i.e., use !SEARCH rather than SEARCH, to limit the display to items which do NOT contain SEARCH in the item or its file path.

 ### -t TAGS